 - In DJMAX Technika, you can run out of Life Meter on the first stage of Pop Mixing and still get a second stage.
 On the second stage, running out of life won't end the game immediately, but you won't get a third stage.
 On stage 3, running out of life is an automatic Game Over.
 The same, however, cannot be said of Technika 2.

 - beatmania IIDX, but only if you play on a Level 6 chart or below on your first stage.

-- The Binding of Isaac has deep pits, but doesn’t let you fall into them: they just act like barriers, much like rocks.
+- The Binding of Isaac has deep pits, but doesn’t let you fall into them: they just act like barriers, much like rocks, the difference being that they don't also stop projectiles.
 Speaking of rocks, you can fill these pits in by blowing apart adjacent rocks.

 - Despite its punishing difficulty, Dungeon Crawl will stop you from executing a staggering amount of foolish actions.
 The game will stop you from doing certain things that would otherwise outright kill you (walking into deep water, auto-moving while starving), and will ask for confirmation on potentially risky actions (moving adjacent to deep water while confused, stepping into dangerous traps while badly injured).
 You're still likely to die for a thousand other reasons, but at least the game is rooting for you.

 - In FTL: Faster Than Light, it is possible for your ship's teleporter to get disabled while the entirety of your crew is on board the enemy ship.
 Should this happen and your boarding team emerge victorious, your boarding team will take a shuttle back to your ship so as to prevent an Unwinnable state.